 Diagnosing epilepsy and treating seizures successfully requires a team effort between you, your family and your health care team.
-It is important to consult with a neurologist if you have epilepsy or seizures because a neurologist is trained to care for people with neurological disorders.
+It is important to consult with a neurologist who is trained to care for people with neurological disorders if you have epilepsy or seizures.

-For some people it may be easy to diagnose and control seizures and epilepsy.
-For others diagnosing and treating epilepsy may be difficult.
-When seizures and epilepsy are difficult to diagnose or when the person is not responding to standard therapy (medication), it is recommended to consult with a neurologist who specializes in epilepsy who is called an epileptologist.
+It may be easy to diagnose and control seizures and epilepsy in some people.
+For others, diagnosis may be difficult.
+An epileptologist is key to helping people when seizures and epilepsy are difficult to diagnose, or the person is not responding to standard therapy (medication).

 Managing Your Epilepsy

 Participating in your treatment and being an advocate for yourself can impact your results.
 We encourage you to do a few simple things to effectively participate and advocate for yourself: